holography/holograph/README.md

 ## Installation

+Install the latest release from npm with:

+    npm install holograph

-Install the latest release from npm with (add --save or --save-dev to add the dependency to your project)
+Using the `--save` or `--save-dev` flag will add the dependency to your project's `package.json`.

-`npm install holograph`

 ## Configuration

-Copy the template config into your project root
+Settings for your Holograph instance are found in `holograph_config.yml` and use YAML syntax.
+To begin, copy the template configuration file into your project root with:

-`cp node_modules/holograph/holograph_config.yml .`
+    cp node_modules/holograph/holograph_config.yml .

-The config file contains inline documentation for each entry, update it at this point to match your project.
+Settings in this file include the relative location of dependencies (for your project and for Holograph), the destination path, and a title for your style guide.

+_For more complete documentation, see [how to use colour palettes](https://github.com/holography/holograph/wiki/How-to-use-colour-palettes)._

 ## Usage